IntersectMBO/cardano-ledger/README.md

 # Repository structure

-This directory structure of this repository is as follows:
+The directory structure of this repository is as follows:

 - [byron](./byron)
   - [ledger](./byron/ledger)